jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 is better if this part is loaded on-demand rather than increase the initial page load time.

-I hoped to use Require's `optimise` to automate the creation of a combined Javascript file for Oboe.
+Require's `optimise` was originally intended to automate the creation of a combined Javascript file for Oboe.
 Oboe would not benefit from AMD because everybody who uses it will use all of the library but using Require to find a working source order would save having to manually